tbee/sway/README.md

 // A label can have its text and icon property bound var sLabel = new Slabel().bindText(city, "name");

+// SCheckBox can be bound to a boolean property var sCheckBox = new SCheckBox("Growing").bind(city, City.GROWING);

-// ButtonGroup revolves around the associated value, not the button var sButtonGroup = new SButtonGroup<Integer>() //
+// SButtonGroup revolves around the associated value, not the button var sButtonGroup = new SButtonGroup<Integer>() //
-        .add(1, new SToggleButton("1")) //
+        .add(1, new SToggleButton("winner")) //
-        .add(2, new SToggleButton("2")) //
+        .add(2, new SToggleButton("2nd")) //
-        .add(3, new SToggleButton("3")) //
+        .add(3, new SToggleButton("3rd")) //
-        .bind(race, "postion");
+        .bind(race, "position");
 var sPanel = new SFlowPanel(sButtonGroup.getButtons());

-// ButtonGroup has some practical convenience methods var sButtonGroupCities = SButtonGroup.ofRadioButtons(amsterdam, berlin, rome);
+// SButtonGroup has some practical convenience methods var sButtonGroupCities = SButtonGroup.ofRadioButtons(amsterdam, berlin, rome);
 var sPanelCities = new SFlowPanel(sButtonGroupCities.getButtons());